annaritz/cancer-drug-pred/CancerPrediction_README.txt

 3. Download the given datafiles
 4. Change file paths on lines 98 and 291 to lead to the datafiles
 5. Run the program.
+6. The program will output a decision tree structure in .png format, a drug prediction accuracy value as a decimal between 0 and 1, and a drug prediction for a randomly selected patient.